mimihime0/Secure-Web-Application/README.md

 - After Fix: Only users with role "admin" can access it.
 - **Screenshot Tip**: Forbidden message before fix, proper access after fix.

 ### ✅ Encryption (HTTPS - TLS/SSL)

 - Verify that your app runs on `https://localhost:3000`.
 - Click the lock icon in your browser to view the self-signed certificate.
 - **Screenshot Tip**: Warning page and lock icon showing HTTPS.
+This project uses self-signed SSL certificates (key.pem and cert.pem) to enable HTTPS for secure communication.
+These files are required to run the application locally with TLS/SSL encryption.

+Note:
+Although key.pem and cert.pem are part of the local project setup, they were not added to GitHub for security reasons.